exasol/pyexasol/docs/PROTOCOL_VERSION.md

 ---

 When client (e.g. pyexasol) opens the connection with Exasol, it sends the requested protocol version during the authorisation.
 Exasol server may or may not support the requested protocol version.
-If Exasol server does not support the request version, it will downgrade the protocol version automatically.
-You may check the actual protocol version of connection using function [`.protocol_version()](/docs/REFERENCE.md#protocol_version).
+If Exasol server does not support the requested version, it will downgrade the protocol version automatically.
+You may check the actual protocol version of connection using function [`.protocol_version()`](/docs/REFERENCE.md#protocol_version).

 However, the "downgrade" behaviour was introduced in the latest minor Exasol v6 versions only (`6.2.5`, `6.1.9`).
 All prior versions, including the whole `6.0.x` branch, will just raise the connection exception if `protocol_version=2` was requested.